oceanprotocol/docs/orientation/faq.md

 <details>
   <summary>What is the reach of Ocean Market - how many data buyers can I sell to?</summary>

-Ocean Market is still in the early stages and at the time of updating this section Ocean Market had over $6 million in value of datasets, staking and other services.
 Hundreds of unique datasets are available that are sourced from private individuals, research institutions, commercial enterprises and government.
 Publishing data on Ocean offers data providers and algorithm owners an exciting new channel to connect with a rapidly growing community of Web3 enthusiasts and data science professionals around the world.

 </details>